 It is normal for you to feel tired and worn out.
 Plan rest periods in-between your activities.
 Your energy level will improve in the days and weeks ahead.

 Follow Up Appointment

-You will have a follow-up appointment about 2-3 weeks after surgery with your Surgeon or Physician Assistant.
-This should be noted on your appointment sheet in the front of this Guidebook.
+You will have a follow-up appointment about 2-3 weeks after surgery with your surgeon or physician assistant.
+This should be noted on your card.

 Taking Care of Your Surgical Dressing